openebs/openebs/contribute/design/proposal-cstor-orchestration.md

                defaultMode: 420
                name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-config-map
        ```
-       The resources{} will be filled based on the volume policy rules that determine the resource (cpu, mem) limits to be associated with a given volume.
+       The resources{} will be filled based on the resource (cpu, mem) requests and limits given in the Volume Policies associated with PVC.
+If nothing has been provided, Kubernetes will assign default values depending on the node resources.
+Please refer to the [Kubernetes Resource Limits and Request](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).

    * maya-apiserver will create the OV cStorReplicas as follows:
      * Query for the storage pools matching the given pool name in the PVC and pick up a subset of pools (based on the replica-count of the PVC).